Juvederm Ultra XC is the most commonly used filler in the United States.

 The major benefit of using injectable fillers is convenience.
 Injecting fillers takes about 5-10 minutes after we already know you.
 The product is directly taken off the shelf.
 And for the most part, there is no significant recovery time beyond some minor swelling and rare but potential bruising.
 Most patients return to work the same day or the next day.
 Fat transfer takes at least one week to return to work because of swelling and bruising.
 The hyaluronic acid fillers Juvederm, Voluma, Restylane, Perlane, Belotero, and Bellafill can be dissolved if you don’t like the result.
 This is not true of fat.
 Finally, injectable fillers can be placed with more precision.
 This is particularly important around the lips.
 One strategy for lip augmentation includes performing a fat transfer for more lasting bulk but adding Juvederm along the outlines of the lip for precision.

-PRP stem cell augmentation takes concentrated growth factors that we process from your own blood to inject it with the fat transfer to improve the percent of fat that survives the transfer.
+PRP therapy takes concentrated growth factors that we process from your own blood to inject it with the fat transfer to improve the percent of fat that survives the transfer.
 The Plasma rich protein ( PRP ) also stimulate the existing fat cells to rejuvenate and multiply irrespective of the fat transfer.
 PRP is also used to heal problem wounds, help repair problem tendon and orthopedic injuries, and help hair grow without hair transplantation.

 What is a non-surgical nose job?